watertap-org/watertap/docs/technical_reference/tools/parameter_sweep.rst

 For each item the user wants to change, they specify a `sweep_params` dictionary.
 The keys are "short" names, and the values are one of the included `Sample` objects.
-In all cases the `Sample` objects are instancied with the Pyomo object to be changed, with additional arguements depending on the sampling type.
+In all cases the `Sample` objects are instantiated with the Pyomo object to be changed, with additional arguements depending on the sampling type.
 For example, for the fixed `LinearSample` the user would also specify a lower limit, an upper limit, and the number of elements to be sampled for this parameter between the lower limit and upper limit.